Our Verdict

 Ease of Installation - Belt

-This Graco did not perform well in any installation test, and this method is also a disappointment; though it is the second easiest for this seat compared to the two other methods, it is still one of the worst in the test group.
-The inability to keep the vehicle belt tight hurt its overall score in this metric.
+This Graco did not perform well in any installation test, and this method is also a disappointment.
+The inability to keep the vehicle belt tight hurt its assessment results.

 Ease of Installation - w/o the Base

-The easiest installation method for this Graco is without the base, but before you think this method is a breeze, it still scored lower in this metric than almost every other seat we've ever tested.
+The easiest installation method for this Graco is without the base, but before you think this method is a breeze, it was still more challenging than almost every other seat.

 The Lite uses the American belt pathway, which is the vehicle belt's lap portion across the carrier's foot portion.
 This option is not color-coded but is pretty straightforward and obvious with decal stickers.
 It also has a decal with a line on it for leveling.